Suor/Suor.github.io/source/drafts/asynchronous-operations.markdown

   /       \
 getA     getB
 ```
-**TODO: make a proper image, also how callbacks look?**
+***TODO: make a proper image, also how do callbacks look?***

 Obviously there are more ways to combine async calls than just serially or parallel.
 To appreciate that let's first look at how values are passed.

 ### Passing values

-When passing function result as callback argument we suddenly get distinction between merely serial action and serial interdependent ones.
+When passing function result as callback argument we suddenly get distinction between merely serial actions and serial interdependent ones.
 See how we need to use special waterfall combinator to pass values:

 ```js
 var updateSum = pf.waterfall(